 For at least 10.000 years, the animal known to taxonomists as Felis silvestris catus has been among the dearest friends of Homo sapiens sapiens.
 Their tendency to hunt rats, mice and other vermin earned them the most-favoured pet status.

 Contributing to their popularity with early farmers is the fact that cats are strict meat-eaters, passing over the precious harvest of grain and other vegetables.
 Cats are known to hunt over 1.000 different animal species for food.
 The Egyptians venerated the mythical cat Bast as goddess of the home and protector of the fields and home from vermin.

 Nowadays, for many people, cats are even more familiar than gods: they’re full members of the household.
 Through thousands of years of domestication, cats have grown accustomed to people, and demonstrate certain pseudo-human traits.
 They’re pretty fussy eaters, for starters, sometimes starving themselves rather than eating food they don’t like.
 And they can appear rather lazy, sleeping on average 13 to 14 hours a day – sometimes even up to 20 hours.
 Not really a ‘cat nap’, is it?

-To conclude this ‘Cat’s Map of the Bed’, here are 10 things you didn’t know about cats (unless you’re a cat fancier):
+To conclude, here are 10 things you didn’t know about cats (unless you’re a cat fancier):

 1. Cats don’t have a clavicle bone, allowing them to pass through any space no bigger than their head.